 “This is insane,” Yale University Islam scholar and Arabic speaker Andrew March told The Daily Beast.
 “Why would they think this?”

-a few hours, even the same r/the_donald post was amended to answer that question.
+After a few hours, even the same r/the_donald post was amended to answer that question.

-“Yeah if you follow the link to google translate, it first transliterated the English word into an approximate Arabic phrase “sof fuqof”, sof simple the future tense “I will”, and “fa qaaf fa” meaning stand up,” wrote user MantananForTrump.
+“Yeah if you follow the link to google translate, it first transliterated the English word into an approximate Arabic phrase “sof fuqof”, sof simple being the future tense “I will”, and “fa qaaf fa” meaning stand up,” wrote user MantananForTrump.

 “Since cuvfefe has no glottal “qaaf” sound in it, this is merely a mistake of Google Translate’s original transliteration and it doesn’t mean what the English phrase says at the bottom.”